dhammacakka/americanmonk/content/videos/meditation.md

 {{< video-card id="O4MYS9xg9ts" title="Benefits of Alms (last 5 minutes of Giving alms again and again)" date="2024-07-31" >}}
 Benefits of Alms (last 5 minutes of Giving alms again and again).
 In this talk, I explain the benefits of going for alms, often with the hardships one faces.
 Not that it is wished for, but how one deals with it.
 It is the hard times where growth can come.
 Further benefits, are appreciation of food, easy to support, meditation, gratitude, and making merit by being a prop for others to make merit as well as the opportunity to share with others from one's own bowl.
 {{< /video-card >}}

-{{< video-card id="OXL1voHEd5g" title="Why Was The Earth Kasiṇa Taught First? #meditation #kasina #buddha #earth" date="2024-06-23" >}}
-It might be a mystery as to why the Earth Kasina was taught first in the great and ancient meditation manual called the Visuddhimagga.
-Here, in this short video, you can see that we sometimes forget what it was like during the time of the Buddha.
-{{< /video-card >}}

 {{< video-card id="Mt69hMPiaFA" title="Bhante Subhuti 2003:  What caused you to be Buddhist and a Monk?" date="2024-06-08" >}}